jzebker/surfs_up/README.md

 ## Summary

 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)

 Additional queries:

+• Looking at the data table, we have measurements for precipitation as well as temperature.
+We can compare precipitation in June to December in Oahu; without further background on the data, my guess is these are rainfall totals per day.
+I do not know if measurements are in cm or in but because we are looking for a trend, the graph may provide additional insight.

 <p align="center">
   <img width="500" src=https://user-images.githubusercontent.com/84994321/128430940-6f8cb70c-ba25-422b-a8f2-9240da27dd18.png>
 </p>

+• The station table has info about location as well as elevation of the stations.
+I looked at the average temperature per station by elevation below.
+I do not know if the elevation is in feet or meters but, again, the trend is what we are after.
+Unfortunately there just aren't enough stations to reliably create any kind of trend.

 <p align="center">
   <img width="500" src=https://user-images.githubusercontent.com/84994321/128430994-ce730de8-d539-4fb5-b5e6-46963cf60248.png>